fotiniak/bmipred/README.md

 # Configure the 00_generate_synthetic_data.yaml file and run
 python scripts/00_generate_synthetic_data.py
 ```
-# The generated data follow the same schema (aka column names and data types) similar to the original EHR data.
+### The generated synthetic data follow the same schema (aka column names and data types) similar to the original EHR data.

 **The data cleaning and preprocessing steps can then be tested and applied to the synthetic data**